ATran31/Leaflet-GeoSSE/README.md

 ### Standard Event Types

-When a successful connection is established, by default the layer expects following types events:
+When a successful connection is established, by default the layer listens for the following types of events:

 - Create event
   > When a `create` event is received from the server, the feature is added.